leebehrens/linux-notes/docs/notes/debian11.md

     1. Unselect all but standard system utilities

-        {{site.note}} Selecting a desktop environment now installs more software than if you install it later.
+        {{site.callout_note}} Selecting a desktop environment now installs more software than if you install it later.
 Also, the desktop environment seems to be more tightly coupled to the base system, which may cause issues should you decide to install a different desktop environment.

     2. Finish installation (click Continue to reboot)

-        {{site.note}} Keep the network cable connected.
+        {{site.callout_note}} Keep the network cable connected.

 14. Login using your username and password